desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/DR/VERSION/TYPE/index.rst

 random catalogs averaged across HEALPixels).
 Under each target type data are grouped according to the specific DESI observational campaign.
-Campaigns can include "mainX" for iterations of the DESI Main Science Survey, "svX" for iterations of Survey Validation and "cmx" for commissioning.
+Campaigns can include "mainX" for iterations of the DESI Main Science Survey, "svX" for iterations of Survey Validation and "cmx" for commissioning, where "X" is an integer.

 Subdirectories: